Ehud Goldwasser: Biography

 Prior to his abduction at Israel's border with Lebanon, Ehud "Udi" Goldwasser lived in Nahariya.
 He was a graduate student at the Technion, the Israeli Institute of Technology, from which he had earlier earned an undergraduate degree in environmental engineering.

 As a teenager, he lived in South Africa with his parents, Shlomo and Mickey, and two younger brothers.
 In 2005, he married Karnit, who would later campaign globally for his release.
 He was interested in environmental conservation, motorcycles, sailing and photography.

-Raid

-According to the United Nations, the fighting began at around 9 AM when Hezbollah launched rockets on Israeli towns along the Lebanese border, apparently as a diversion.
+According to the United Nations, the fighting of the 2006 Hezbollah cross-border raid began at around 9 AM when Hezbollah launched rockets on Israeli towns along the Lebanese border, apparently as a diversion.
 A force then attacked two armored IDF Humvees patrolling the border near the Israeli village of Zar'it with anti-tank rockets, and abducted the two soldiers.
 An Israeli Merkava Mk.
 II tank was damaged by a 200 kg improvised explosive device, while attempting to give pursuit, killing all four crewmembers.

-Prisoner swap

-On 16 July 2008, Hezbollah transferred the coffins of Ehud Goldwasser and Eldad Regev, in exchange for Lebanese militant Samir Kuntar and four Hezbollah fighters captured by Israel during the 2006 Lebanon War, as well as the remains of 199 Lebanese and Palestinian militants.
+In a prisoner exchange on 16 July 2008, Hezbollah transferred the coffins of Ehud Goldwasser and Eldad Regev, in exchange for Lebanese militant Samir Kuntar and four Hezbollah fighters captured by Israel during the 2006 Lebanon War, as well as the remains of 199 Lebanese and Palestinian militants.

-Aerosmith dedication

 On 19 September 2006, rock band Aerosmith dedicated their hit song "Dream On" to Goldwasser at the request of his wife.